03

 Chandani's heart lifted.
 "Really?"

 He nodded.
 "A friend runs a hotel.
 He's looking for a receptionist.
-Pays twelve thousand a month."
+He pays twelve thousand a month."

 Relief flooded her.
 "I'll take it!"